Skip to content

 Once preprocessing is complete, SABER's unique annotation workflow begins.
 Instead of drawing masks from scratch, you simply:

-1. Point and Click on the precomputed segmentations.
+1. Point and Click on the precomputed SAM2 segmentations.

-2. Assign Class Labels using the dropdown menu.
+2. Assign Class Labels using the menu on the right.

 SABER GUI